tidepool-org/data-science-handbook/instructions/meetings.md

 ## Meeting Best Practices
 * Meetings should have good agendas and clear purposes.

+* A check-in should occur at the beginning of each meeting to make sure that the meeting will be effective.

 * For now, we will record most meeting sessions for future reference.

 * When someone misses a meeting, we make a point to let the person